mddazure/ipv6-web-app/README.md

 2. **Traffic Manager decision**: Traffic Manager sees an incoming DNS request (which may come with the client’s IP context) and chooses the best endpoint (say, the Sweden Central) based on routing rules (e.g., geographic proximity or lowest latency).
 3. **DNS response**: Traffic Manager returns the IPv6 address (AAAA record) of the Sweden Central Application Gateway to the client.
 If the client were IPv4, it’d return the IPv4 address (A record) for that region’s gateway similarly.
 4. **Client connects**: The client’s browser connects to the West Europe App Gateway IPv6 address directly.
 The HTTP/S session is established via IPv6 to that regional gateway, which then handles the request (possibly forwarding to its local backend pool).
-5. If that region becomes unavailable, Traffic Manager’s health checks will detect it and subsequent DNS queries will get an answer pointing to the secondary region’s gateway.
-This **failover** can happen for both IPv4 and IPv6 seamlessly, since Traffic Manager monitors endpoint health over both IPs.
+5. **Failover**: If that region becomes unavailable, Traffic Manager’s health checks will detect it and subsequent DNS queries will get an answer pointing to the secondary region’s gateway.

 **Deployment Steps for Multi-Region with Traffic Manager:**